maurocolella/react-gl-particles/README.md

-# Webpack Frontend Starterkit
+# Distance field animation with KD-Trees

 [![Dependabot badge](https://flat.badgen.net/dependabot/wbkd/webpack-starter?icon=dependabot)](https://dependabot.com/)

-A lightweight foundation for your next webpack based frontend project.
+Forked from: "a lightweight foundation for your next webpack based frontend project."

+Someone on the issue tracker of particles.js mentioned using KD-Trees.
+Someone mentioned using webgl.
+Both of these made a lot of sense.
+I took some time to propose a lean implementation over the weekend.

 ### Installation